waweiwoowu/hanabi-iamjeff/hat-guessing/3_Suits_5-player_Conventions.md

 <br />

-## Conventions
+## General Conventions

-* First 3 clues are hat-guessing clues.
-Get as many cards to play as possible with these 3 clues.
+* Use first 3 clues with hat-guessing clues getting as many cards as possible with these 3 clues.
   * (Exception) Or 4 clues if there are more than 3 cards left in the deck after 3 clues.
   * Tips: While giving a hat-guessing clue, you should always touch cards with high rank (e.g. 4 or 5), since you would probably need those cards in last round.
 * Starting from the 4th clue (or 5th), every clue should be given as a normal play clue.